gradle/gradle/design-docs/incremental-build.md

 ## GRADLE-918: Document task input and output annotations

-## Story: Invalidate task outputs when task implementation changes
+## GRADLE-2936: Invalidate task outputs when task implementation changes

 Add to the task history a hash of the task implementation, and rebuild the task's outputs when this changes.